NBISweden/NBIS-support-framework/README.md

 Conda environment file with some of the more "standard" HTS-software packages, such as `FastQC` and `samtools`.
 You can add more packages through `conda install <package>` as you need them during the project's lifetime, or directly add them to the `environment.yml` file before installation.
+A local version of Conda and all its packages are also kept on Bianca, allowing you to easily use Conda both locally and anywhere on Uppmax.

 You can change the contents of the provided `environment.yml` file by opening it and deleting/adding whatever software is needed for your particular project.